laravel/docs/queues.md

         public function handle()
         {
             if ($this->batch()->cancelled()) {
-                // Detected cancelled batch...
+                // Determine if the batch has been cancelled...

                 return;
             }

-            // Batched job executing...
+            // Import a portion of the CSV file...
         }
     }

 <a name="dispatching-batches"></a>
 ### Dispatching Batches

 To dispatch a batch of jobs, you should use the `batch` method of the `Bus` facade.
 Of course, batching is primarily useful when combined with completion callbacks.
 So, you may use the `then`, `catch`, and `finally` methods to define completion callbacks for the batch.
-Each of these callbacks will receive an `Illuminate\Bus\Batch` instance when they are invoked:
+Each of these callbacks will receive an `Illuminate\Bus\Batch` instance when they are invoked.
+In this example, we will imagine we are queueing a batch of jobs that each process a given number of rows from a CSV file:

-    use App\Jobs\ProcessPodcast;
-    use App\Podcast;
+    use App\Jobs\ImportCsv;
     use Illuminate\Bus\Batch;
     use Illuminate\Support\Facades\Bus;
     use Throwable;

     $batch = Bus::batch([
-        new ProcessPodcast(Podcast::find(1)),
+        new ImportCsv(1, 100),
-        new ProcessPodcast(Podcast::find(2)),
+        new ImportCsv(101, 200),
-        new ProcessPodcast(Podcast::find(3)),
+        new ImportCsv(201, 300),
-        new ProcessPodcast(Podcast::find(4)),
+        new ImportCsv(301, 400),
-        new ProcessPodcast(Podcast::find(5)),
+        new ImportCsv(401, 500),
     ])->then(function (Batch $batch) {
         // All jobs completed successfully...
     })->catch(function (Batch $batch, Throwable $e) {